MAG Standards

 Quality collectible

-Very good condition with minor wear
+Above-average condition with noticeable minor flaws

 Solid collectible